 Berber carpets, because of their exceptional qualities, are famous among the masses.
 What makes them everyone’s favorite is their ability to resist stains and dirt.
-They are pretty easy to keep clean and you can even use vacuum to clean your Berber carpet quickly.
+They are pretty easy to keep clean and you can even use a vacuum to clean your Berber carpet quickly.
 However, once they catch dirt and stains, it becomes challenging to clean a Berber carpet.

 If you don’t clean your Berber carpet properly, it will gradually lose its original beauty and finish.
 There are various DIY solutions and tips that can keep your Berber carpet clean while maintaining its original condition and look.
 This guide explains a few tested and reliable methods to clean the Berber carpet, but you should also read this post on how to clean the carpeting without a vacuum.

 How to Clean the Berber Carpet?